 From 2004 to 2017 David lived and worked in Southern Oregon where he was surrounded by magnificent landscapes, which his work joyfully reflects.
 Since 2017 David has been living and photographing local life at Lakeside along Lake Chapala in Mexico.
-His work from Lakeside portrays the heartbeat of life in the villages along Lake Chapala in quiet and inspired ways.
+His work from Lakeside portrays the heartbeat of life in the villages along Lake Chapala.

 David publishes The Winston Eye, a weekly photoletter featuring his latest work.
 To subscribe (free), click here and enter "Subscribe" in the subject line.

 To see an interview of David showing and speaking about his work, click here.